Ke Kalahea's Pizza With The Press - Event details

 Location: Campus Center 202-A

-Join the Ke Kalahea team as we publish our February issue, and hold our monthly Pizza with the Press event!
-Come by the front of our office to pick up a free pizza and a copy of our newspaper, fresh off the press.
+Join the Ke Kalahea team as we share our February issue, fresh off the press!

-Taste some delicious pizza and catch up on what's happening around campus, or what's to come in the following month.
-You can also enjoy some mind puzzles littered throughout the publication, or dive into one of our photographers' wonderful photo stories!
-There's a little bit of something for everyone.
+All UH Hilo students are welcome to come and enjoy a free slice of cheesy or pepperoni-y goodness, while reading our newest issue.

+This month's February issue is dedicated to Black History Month, and we all hope that you enjoy the work we produced this month through articles, photos, graphics, layout, and so on :)

 For more information, contact: uhhkk@hawaii.edu (808) 932-7372